Psyche of Psychologist

 Anything that is of no worth, and there could be many, you’d argue.

-But what if we were to pick just one.
+But what if we were to pick just one?

-For me, it would be Unsolicited Advice!
+It would be Unsolicited Advice!

 Agree, at least partially?